BloomTech-Labs/quality-hub-core-fe/README.md

     *  REACT_APP_backendURL - optional for your local development server
     *  REACT_APP_clientid - this is the Stripe_connect clientID, generated in Stripe_connect settings
     *  REACT_APP_stripe_plan - this is the ID for a second Stripe subscription plan, generated under Stripe products
+    *  REACT_APP_FEDERATION_URI -- specifies the location of the Apollo Federation.
+Is set to localhost:5500 in development.env

 # 5️⃣ Content Licenses